makinhs/makin-gpt/README.md

 A simple project that shows how to integrate chat-gpt and slack bot

+There's no guarantees on Alfred assistant answers.
+It's just a simple project to show how to integrate chat-gpt and slack bot.

+Use by your own risk.

 ## Chatgpt

 You need to have a paid account on [openai](https://platform.openai.com/) to use this project.